UjjS/2FAapp-Two-factor-authentication-/README.md

 ## Important Notes

-- This is a basic example for educational purposes.
+- This is a basic example for sample backend purposes.
 In a production environment, additional security measures and considerations should be implemented.

 - Make sure to secure your MongoDB connection and handle errors more gracefully in a real-world scenario.